 We look forward to showing you how we develop and progress as we work hard in our learning.

 “Don’t be scared, dare to have fabulous plans.
 I encourage you to not be afraid to dream, to have great ideals, to be builders of hope.”
 Pope Francis.

 If you have any worries or concerns about your child, please do not hesitate to contact me via my staff email on firstname.lastname@example.org

-PE: We have swimming on Mondays and FUNDA sessions on Tuesdays.
+PE: Our PE days for this term are Monday (dance) and Friday (Gymnastics).
 Children are to come to school in their PE kits on these days.